lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       return s
 ~~~

-Note that in step 4 above, both component signature processes are invoked, and no indication is given about which one failed.
-This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.
+Note that Step 4 SHOULD be timing-invariant with respect to the component private keys to prevent side-channel attackers from learning information about the component private keys.
+This requires that the component signature algorithms are implemented such that they do not succeed or fail with timing dependent on their component private keys.
+On failure there is no benefit to attempting to mask which component failed at the composite level.

 Note that there are two different context strings `ctx` at play: the first is the application context `ctx` that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'` in Step 2.
 The second is the `mldsa-ctx` that is passed down into the underlying `ML-DSA.Sign(sk, M, ctx)` as defined in [FIPS.204] Algorithm 2, in Step 4 and here Composite ML-DSA itself is the application that we wish to bind and so the per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.
 Some implementations of the EdDSA component primitive can also expose a `ctx` parameter, but even if present, this is not used by Composite ML-DSA.